WilliamRagstad/WilliamRagstad.github.io/content/posts/profunctor-optics/index.md

 That is useful, but it has a downside: each optic *kind* tends to have its own representation and its own composition story.

 **Profunctor optics** solve this by giving a *single* representation for many optic kinds.
-Instead of saying “a lens is a getter + setter”, we say:
+Instead of saying "a lens is a getter + setter", we say:

-> “An optic is something that transforms one profunctor into another.”
+> "An optic is something that transforms one profunctor into another."

 The standard profunctor optic encoding looks like this (often shown in Haskell-like notation):